ibm-cloud-docs/event-notifications/en-destination-webhook.md

 ### Existing webhook IP addresses
 {: #en-allowlisting-existing-ips}

-These [webhook IP addresses](/docs/support?topic=support-webhook-ips) will be deprecated by the end of September 2026.
-Webhooks will no longer be delivered from these IP addresses.
+These [webhook IP addresses](/docs/support?topic=support-webhook-ips) are deprecated at the end of September 2026.
+After that date, webhooks are no longer delivered from these IP addresses.
 Ensure that you allowlist the [new IP addresses](#en-allowlisting-new-ips).
 {: note}

 ### New IP addresses